Tinkerforge/doc/en/source/Hardware/Bricklets/RGB_LED_Matrix.rst

 external 5V power supply.
 The LEDs can not be powered through the Bricklet connector.

+The RGB LED Matrix Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 .. raw:: html

 	<video class="align-center" max-width="100%" width="100%" height="auto" controls autoplay loop>